 - Hopper Popper Combo

 - 2 nails OR a way to suspend the rabbit while you work on it

-If you don’t have these exact items, get creative with whatever’s available in your homestead kitchen.
+If you don’t have these exact items, get creative with whatever's available in your homestead kitchen or around the property.
 The water hose is an optional convenience for cleaning up the mess afterward, but definitely not required.

-As with any knife, make sure your skinning blade has been sharpened as much as possible.
-Dull knives make every cut hard and increase the possibility of cutting yourself.
+As with any knife, make sure your skinning blade has been finely sharpened.
+Dull knives make every cut difficult and increase the possibility of cutting yourself.
 Always keep your knives sharp!

-The Hopper Popper combo is a very useful tool designed specifically for culling and butchering meat rabbits.
-Made by a small family business in Oregon, this tool makes the unenjoyable task of processing rabbits, more humane, efficient, and easier.
+The Hopper Popper combo is a very useful tool designed specifically for harvesting and butchering meat rabbits.
+Made by a small family business in Oregon, this tool makes the unenjoyable task of processing rabbits more humane, efficient, and easier.

 How to Process Rabbits for Meat

 To use the Hopper Popper, simply follow the how-to guides found on their website.
 It’s quite simple once you get the hang of it.